r-huijts/ns-mcp-server/README.md

 ## Real-World Use Cases

 - "Is my usual 8:15 train from Almere to Amsterdam running on time?"
-- "Are there any delays on the Rotterdam-Den Haag route today."
+- "Are there any delays on the Rotterdam-Den Haag route today?"
 - "What's the best alternative route to Utrecht if there's maintenance on the direct line?"
 - "Which train should I take to arrive at my office in Amsterdam Zuid before 9 AM?"
 - "Which route to Amsterdam has the fewest transfers with a stroller?"
 - "What's the earliest train I can take to make my 10 AM meeting in The Hague?"
-- "Is there first class quiet workspace available on the Amsterdam to Rotterdam route?"
 - "When's the last train back to Groningen after a night out in Amsterdam?"
 - "Are there any weekend engineering works that might affect my Monday morning class?"
 - "Are there OV-fiets bikes available at Utrecht Centraal for my afternoon meeting?"
 - "Is Eindhoven Strijp-S station wheelchair accessible and what platforms does it have?"
+- "What trains are arriving at Utrecht Centraal in the next hour?"
+- "Has the train from Venlo to Schiphol Airport arrived on time?"

 ## 🔑 Environment Variables